Monday, July 29, 2024

 Robert Sapolsky.
 Determined: A Science of Life without Free Will.

 Sapolsky, a titular genius, wrote a book denying a free will entirely.
 Interestingly, in my old age, I begin to believe in the absence of the free will more and more because during my life I made the same mistakes in absolutely similar situations.
-So, I got to assume that my behavioral failings were conditioned on my genetics and upbringing.
+So, I got to assume that my behavioral failings were conditioned by my genetics and upbringing.
 Sapolsky's outlook on the culpability of the criminals and a possibility of punishment in the absence of the free will is decidedly odd, the chapter is called "Fun of punishment" or something like that.
 So he suggests to replace penitentiary system and ritual by private vendettas and retribution?
 I think, not.

-However, from both philosophical and scientific point of view, Sapolsky's argument, as much as I solidarize with his statement does not seem to be convincing.
-From the philosophical point of view, he does not define correctly what the "free will" is.
+However, from both philosophical and scientific point of view, Sapolsky's argument, as much as I solidarize with his statement does not seem to be very convincing.
+From the philosophical point of view, he did not define correctly what the "free will" is.
 He implicitly means by that the actions, which are not conditioned on heredity, past history and the current environment.
 But these must be completely random as it was already clear to Jean Buridan (c.
 1301 - c.
 1359).

 My definition of the "free will" would be as follows.
 Whether it is possible to predict human actions (in a strong form, infinitely long into the future) knowing everything about the individual that is allowed, in principle, by physics, chemistry and biology?
 I cannot find a plausible argument why it is.